GaleasAndres/azure-cost-analytics-dashboard/README.md

 # Azure Cost Analytics Dashboard

 This project provides a basic structure for a cross-platform web dashboard that displays Azure resource and cost analytics.
-It uses a Python backend with FastAPI and a simple HTML/JavaScript frontend.
+It uses a Python backend with Flask and a simple HTML/JavaScript frontend.
 Authentication is expected to be handled via Azure AD.

 ## Project Structure

 ```
-backend/    - FastAPI application and related modules
+backend/    - Flask application and related modules
 frontend/   - Static frontend files
 static/     - Placeholder for additional static assets
 ```